turingschool/try-turing/frontend-advanced/api/index.md

 - Brainstorm and pseudo-code where our API requests would live in the code
 - Implement the syntax to make an API request

 **Note:** For this extension, you will start with a new Starter Kit.
 It has the completed Mood Tracker project with some additional pieces that are essential to this working.
-[Start by remixing this project]().
+[Start by remixing this project](https://glitch.com/edit/#!/tc-api-mood-starter).

 ## Data APIs

-High level explanation
+API is an acronym for Application Programming Interface.
+An API is the predefined instructions we have to interact with a data set, or application.
+Yelp has all sorts of interesting data about restaurants, their API has different ways that we can interact with (read) that data.
+The Google Maps API lets us look at different maps in different ways, using their API we can be detailed about what we want the map to look like.

+Today, we will be working with an API that holds data.
+Here are some of the APIs our students enjoy working with while building projects at Turing:
+- PandaScore: An API for esports data
+- New York Times: Multiple APIs - from archives to move reviews to top stories
+- COVID-19: An API for data on the Coronavirus, data sourced from Johns Hopkins CSSE
+- IQ Air: An APIR with historical, real-time and forecast air quality data

 ## Making API Requests

-Many different ways to accomplish, since we are talking to an API built into the same project, we will use jQuery's `ajax` methods that look like this:
+There are many different ways we can write code to make requests to an API.
+Today, we will use jQuery's `ajax` methods.
+Some syntax examples are provided below.

+### GET

+The `get` method is used to read or retrieve data from an API.

 ```javascript
 $.get('/moods', function(moods) {